|

 9. Clock watch returns to the previous mode before the setting -- unless the mode was 'Once'.

-The National Institute of Standards and Technology (NIST, formerly the National Bureau of Standards) was established by an Act of Congress in 1901.
+The Role of the NIST The National Institute of Standards and Technology (NIST, formerly the National Bureau of Standards) was established by an Act of Congress in 1901.
 Its role is "to assist industry in the development of technology ... needed to improve product quality, to modernize manufacturing processes, to ensure product reliability and to facilitate rapid commercialization of products based on new scientific discoveries."

 As a non-regulatory agency of the U.S. Department of Commerce's Technology Administration, NIST's primary mission is to promote U.S. economic growth by working with industry to develop and apply technology, measurements, and standards.